sudheermuthyala/AKS/03-Kubernetes-Fundamentals-kubectl-imperative approach/README.md

     - For every Pod that the scheduler discovers, the scheduler becomes responsible for finding the best Node for that Pod to run on.
     - Kube-scheduler selects an optimal node to run newly created or not yet scheduled (unscheduled) pods.
     - So it is responsible for distributing containers across multiple nodes,which is nothing but multiple worker nodes.
-    - It watches for newly created pods with no assigned node and selects a node for them to run on.

 * **Kube-APIServer :**
     - So it acts as a front end for the Kubernetes control plane.
 It exposes the Kubernetes API.
     - So command line tools, like `kubectl`, `users`,and even ***master components*** like `scheduler`,`controller manager`, and `etcd`,and ***worker node components*** like `kubelet`.Everything can talk to this kube-API-server to perform the operations on the master,and selects a node for them to run on.across multiple nodes,